andresguzco/andresguzco.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Andres Guzman Cordero is a student of Economics and Econometrics at the Vrije Universiteit Amsterdam.
+His overarching research interest is the application of mathematical, statistical and computational methods to identify causality in economic phenomena.
+This includes the study of dynamical systems, machine learning, experimental design and the implementation of research tools.
+He is Research Assistant at the Spatial Economics Department, which develops ...

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.